Jambyl Kazakh State Philharmonic: History

 Initially, the philharmonic consisted of an ensemble of dombrists of 14 musicians, then an orchestra of folk instruments (named after Kurmangazy Sagyrbayuly since 1944), a national choir (transformed into a State Choral Chapel in 1939), a string quartet, the Kazakh-Russian song and dance ensemble "Zhetysu".
 In 1939, a symphony orchestra was organized under the direction of M. M. Ivanov-Sokolovsky and L. M. Shargorodsky.

 Dina Nurpeisova, Amre Kashaubayev, Zhappas Kalambayev, Malik Zhappasbayev, Zhusupbek Yelebekov, Kosymzhan Babakov, Manarbek Yerzhanov, Zhamal Omarova, Shara Zhienkulova, Nursulu Tapalova, Bibigul Tulegenova, Nurgali Nusipzhanov and others contributed to the development of the Philharmonic.

 In 1970-1980, Gulzhamilya Kadyrbekova, Zhania Aubakirova, Ayman Musakhodzhayeva, Gaukhar Myrzabekova, Galiya Moldakarimova and others performed on the stage of the Kazakh Philharmonic.

 The laureate of All-Union competitions, the State Choral Chapel joined the Philharmonic in 1935, initially representing a small mixed choir led by composer Dmitry Matsutsin, and already in 1936 in Moscow the choir successfully organized a decade of Kazakhstani art.
 In February 1939, by a decree of the Government of the Kazakh SSR, the Philharmonic Choir was transformed into the State Choral Chapel.

-The State Academic Symphony Orchestra has gone through a long and difficult creative path.
 In 1958, he joined the Philharmonic Society and began to introduce thousands of people to the live sound of symphonic music in its highest standards.

 In 1982, on the initiative of the People's Artist of Kazakhstan and the USSR, laureate of the State Prize, Halyk kaharmany, kuishi-composer, conductor Tlendiev Nurgisa Atabaevich, the folklore and ethnographic orchestra "Otyrar sazy" was created.
 In 1999, the orchestra was named after N.Tlendiev, and in 2000 it received Academic status.